sandra-chas-academy/u02-individuell-uppgift-egen-portfoliosida-Chas-Henrik-1/README.md

 Link to site:
 [https://chas-henrik-u02-egen-portfoliosida.netlify.app/](https://chas-henrik-u02-egen-portfoliosida.netlify.app/)

+A `_headers` file has also been added to the project to configure custom headers for the Netlify site (and eliminate console warnings in MS Edge).

 ***
 *Known problems:*
 1. `break-inside: avoid-page` doesn't work properly on flex-boxes when printed from Safari.
 A workaround has been applied to alleviate the problem.